micmejia/bible-dump/NKJV/Jeremiah/Jer 48.md

 On Kerioth and Bozrah, On all the cities of the land of Moab, Far or near.

 ###### 25
-The [^g]horn of Moab is cut off, And his arm is broken," says the Lord.
+The horn of Moab is cut off, And his arm is broken," says the Lord.

 ###### 26
 "Make him drunk, Because he exalted _himself_ against the Lord.
 Moab shall wallow in his vomit, And he shall also be in derision.